communitiesuk/core-design-history/app/glossary.md

 : Properties where a discount of up to 20% of market rent is charged for a single rental period of between 6 months and 5 years.
 During and after that period, the tenant is offered first chance to purchase the property (either shared ownership or outright) at full market value.
 These are only available from PRPs.

 ## S

+Schemes
+: These are groups of similar properties in the same location, intended for similar tenants with the same type of support needs, managed in the same way.
+They are used in Supported Housing only.
+As some of the information we need about a new tenancy is the same for all new tenancies in the ‘scheme’, users can set up a ‘scheme’ in the CORE system by completing the information once.
+In Supported Housing forms, the user just supplies the scheme code of the appropriate scheme.
+This means providers do not have to complete identical information multiple times in each CORE form.

 Single data list
 : The [single data list](https://www.gov.uk/government/publications/single-data-list) is a list of all the datasets that local government must submit to central government.